Milan: Education

-Milan is a major global centre of higher education teaching and research and has the second largest concentration of higher education institutes in Italy after Rome.
+Milan is a major global centre of higher education teaching and research and has the second-largest concentration of higher education institutes in Italy after Rome.
 Milan's higher education system includes 7 universities, 48 faculties and 142 departments, with 185,000 university students enrolled in 2011 (approximately 11 percent of the national total) and the largest number of university graduates and postgraduate students (34,000 and more than 5,000, respectively) in Italy.

 Universities

+The Polytechnic University of Milan is the city's oldest university, founded in 1863.
+With over 40,000 students, it is the largest technical university in Italy.
+According to the QS World University Rankings for the subject area 'Engineering & Technology', it ranked as the 13th best in the world in 2022.
+It ranked 6th worldwide for Design, 9th for Civil and Structural Engineering, 9th for Mechanical and Aerospace Engineering, and 7th for Architecture.
+As of 2025 it is the best university in Italy and Southern Europe according to the QS Top Universities list, having consistently retained the first rank for many years.

-The University of Milan (also known as the "State University") founded in 1923, is the largest public teaching and research university in the city.
+The University of Milan (also known as the "State University"), founded in 1924, is the largest public teaching and research university in the city.
 The University of Milan is the sixth-largest university in Italy, with approximately 60,000 enrolled students and a teaching staff of 2,500.
-Most relevant academics are in the fields of medicine, law and politics, and sustainability.
-Notable alumni such as former Italian Prime Minister Silvio Berlusconi and Nobel laureates earned their degree at University of Milan.
+The university ranks high in the fields of medicine, physics, mathematics, law, political science, sociology, philosophy, history, economics, statistics, geoscience and astronomy.
+Notable alumni such as former Italian Prime Minister Silvio Berlusconi and Nobel laureates have earned their degrees at the University of Milan.
+The Faculty of Medicine and Surgery at the University of Milan consistently ranks among the world's top 100 medical schools.
+According to the global rankings of the USNWR in 2025, the University of Milan ranked 15th in the world in Gastroenterology and Hepatology, 43rd in Oncology, 53rd in Surgery, Pharmacology and Toxicology, 54th in Clinical medicine, 64th in Radiology, Nuclear medicine and Medical imaging, 68th in Cardiology and Cardiovascular systems, 77th in Infectious diseases, 78th in Endocrinology and Metabolism, 80th in Neuroscience and Behavioural sciences, and 98th in Immunology.
+In 2025 the University of Milan ranked 1st in Italy and 80th in the world in the field of Medicine according to the QS World University Rankings.